 L: That’s the one that was at the Denver Museum of Art?

 D: It was at the Denver Museum of Art, Mi Tierra.

 D: There is, so there is audio when you walk into the space on the right.
-A friend of mine from Mexico, Carlos Colin helped me, so I took sound from the border region of southern Arizona, and combined it with narratives from the students that I had interviewed.
-The audio was students from Downtown Aurora Visual Arts (DAVA) and then students from here in Santa Fe, talking about their experiences of being in this country and what it means to be situated here but not being able to move, you’re sort of contained.
-You’ve crossed into this border, you’ve moved into this space, but it’s a struggle, right?
-People sometimes living with a big fear without documents, so you have to move around, you have to consider so much.
+A friend of mine from Mexico, Carlos Colin helped me, so I took sound from the border region of southern Arizona, and combined it with narratives from the students that I interviewed.
+The audio was students from Downtown Aurora Visual Arts (DAVA) and then students from here in Santa Fe, talking about their experiences of being in this country and what it means to be situated here but not be able to move, you’re sort of contained.
+You’ve crossed this border, you’ve moved into this space, but it’s a struggle, right?
+People sometimes live with a big fear without documents, so you have to move around, you have to consider so much.
 We were having conversations about what it means to be displaced within a space, so there were conversations with students sharing their experiences.